WinnemacLabs/mask-sense-pilot/documentation/Testing Protocol.md

 >>> When the sunlight strikes raindrops in the air, they act like a prism and form a rainbow.
 The rainbow is a division of white light into many beautiful colors.
 These take the shape of a long round arch, with its path high above, and its two ends apparently beyond the horizon.
 There is, according to legend, a boiling pot of gold at one end.
 People look, but no one ever finds it.When a man looks for something beyond reach, his friends say he is looking for the pot of gold at the end of the rainbow.

+11. Test Functional Residual Capacity (FRC) Reset -- Participant exhales gently and passively without forcing out any additional air to reach their FRC.
+Participant then breathes normally for 30 seconds and performs another FRC reset.
-11. Introduce face-seal leak using polyfilla on right side of mask.
+12. Introduce face-seal leak using polyfilla on right side of mask.
 Repeat above procedure

-12. Repeat above procedure with mask #2
+13. Repeat above procedure with mask #2